Editor Elena Patera

 Congratulations to the Latest Recipients of Anatomical Society Funding

 If you would like to know more about how the Anatomical Society Funds our members, please see our full prize and funding matrix here.
-This month we would like to provide you with the reports of the successful endeavours of our recent awardees.
+This month we would like to congratulate and latest recipients of the society's funding awards and provide you with the reports of the successful endeavours of recent awardees.

 Dr Sophie Miller Memorial Prize 2026